Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 2 weights: 16.0 GB

-For cost-efficient autoscaling of smaller models, Multi-Instance GPU (MIG) allows you to partition a single GPU into hardware-isolated slices.
-Ampere- and Hopper-class parts such as A100, H100, and H200 can expose up to seven instances on supported SKUs.[14]
+For cost-efficient autoscaling of smaller models, Multi-Instance GPU (MIG) can partition a single GPU into hardware-isolated slices.
+Ampere- and Hopper-class parts such as A100, H100, and H200 can expose up to seven instances on supported SKUs.[19]
 Instead of dedicating an entire large GPU to a single 7B model, you can run multiple replicas on isolated slices with dedicated compute and memory resources.

 For low-batch decode of large decoder models, weight reads commonly make the system memory-bandwidth bound.
 Batching, cache traffic, kernels, and multi-GPU communication can change which limit dominates.